timwee/ml_playground/README.md

-Scratchpad for toy implementations of numerical optimization and machine learning algorithms
+Learning implementations of numerical optimization and machine learning algorithms